creare-com/podpac/doc/source/user/nodes.md

 ## Extending Podpac with Custom Nodes

-The podpac core library includes a number of common data sources and algorithms, and additional data sources are available in the datalib submodule.
-However, you may need to write your own node to handle unique data sources or additional data processing.
+In addition to the core data sources and algorithms, you may need to write your own node to handle unique data sources or additional data processing.
+You can do this by subclassing a core podpac node and extending it for your needs.
+The DataSource node in particular is designed to be extended for new sources of data.

 ### Example